'We've Lost Everything': In Philippines, Fleeing Volcano Means Losing Livelihoods

 One horse owner wanted to take advantage of the volcano's lull to rescue as many animals as possible, but the coast guard, patrolling Taal Lake, rebuffed the villager's pleas, Reuters says.

-Nearby Tagaytay city, situated northeast of the volcano within the nine-mile exclusion zone, is considered safe because its elevation is thought to protect it from lethal volcanic flows.
+Nearby Tagaytay city, situated northeast of the volcano within the 9-mile exclusion zone, is considered safe because its elevation is thought to protect it from lethal volcanic flows.
 Electricity was restored in some areas and business owners were cleaning away the ash and preparing to start trading again, the news agency said.

 The city has also become a magnet for evacuees.